California Break Down - Our Family Adventure Part 2

 Pack picnic lunch in cooler and drive to Balboa Park, San Diego

-On Sundays, there is a free 2pm Open Air Organ Concert - Spreckles Air Organ and is magnificent to see
+On Sundays, there is a free 2pm Open Air Organ Concert - Spreckles Air Organ this is magnificent to see!!

 The pianist plays a mix of classical and new music for about an hour and this is sure to be a family hit!